 All pre-pharmacy prerequisite courses must be completed at the affiliated college or university within a two-year period for Track 1 students, and within two years upon acceptance into the Early Assurance Program for Track 2 students.
-(All courses must be completed by end of summer just before transition into CCP.)
+(All courses must be completed by end of spring semester just before transition into CCP.)
 Refer to the appropriate required coursework for a particular affiliated college or university.

 - Students cannot take summer classes at another college or university, even if that school is an Early Assurance Program (DAP or PPA) affiliate school.